 3.3.
-Higher Precision in Header Keywords
+Higher Precision in Keyword Values

 In headers, the value may be written to as many significant figures as required.
-Such free-format floating point is already recognized in the FITS standard (IAU FITS Working Group, 2008).
+Such free-format floating point is already recognized in the FITS standard (Pence, et al., 2010).
 We emphasize that it always is, and always has been, the implementer's responsibility to check on the required accuracy of keyword values, rather than to assume that "a double is good enough" (see Section 4.2.4 of the standard), although FITS readers and general applications may need to be checked whether they handle this correctly.
-Nevertheless, the conclusion is that there are no problems with keyword values as well as the time axis in images.
+Nevertheless, the conclusion is that there are no problems with keyword values or the time axis in images.